-The Monetary Authority of Singapore (the "MAS") is charged under the DI-PPF Act to compute the premium contributions payable by DI Scheme members and refunds, and to notify the amounts to the Agency.
-Premium contributions are recognised in the period in which the premium contributions are due, by reference to the written notices given by the Agency to the DI Scheme members.
-Refunds of premium contributions are recognised in the period in which the notice to refund is received from the MAS.
+The Monetary Authority of Singapore (the "MAS") is charged under the DI-PPF Act to compute the premium contributions payable by DI Scheme members and to notify the amounts to the Agency.
+Premium contributions are recognised in the period in which the premium contributions are due to be received, by reference to the written notices given by the Agency to the DI Scheme members.